karthik-d/Internet-Programming-LabWork/README.md

 # UCS1611: Internet Programming and Web Development

-Programs, reports, documentation and screenshots as part of the Internet Programming course.
+Programs, reports, documentation, and screenshots of web exercises implemened as part of the Internet Programming course.

-**[Compiled report](./Labwork-Documentation.pdf)** of all lab exercises.
+**[Compiled implementation report](./Labwork-Documentation.pdf)** of all lab exercises.

 ## Card-Flip: A memory game using Vanilla HTML/CSS/JS